Bachelor of Social Work

 PSY 301 Psycho-Social Counseling I 3

-PSY 302 Psycho-social Counseling II 3
+PSY 302 Psycho-Social Counseling II 3

 PSY 401 Industrial and Organizational Psychology I 3